 In this case, you need to think about replacing what you are sweating out regularly.
 The recommended intake while walking is around 150-200ml every 10-15 minutes, but in reality, you can simply stop every hour and drink plenty of water.

-Here are nine pointers and questions about keeping your water levels up on the Camino de Santiago.
+Here are nine pointers and questions about keeping your water levels up when you walk the Camino de Santiago.

 1. How much water should I carry?

-There is always a fine line when it comes to carrying water in the Camino de Santiago trail.
+There is always a fine line in how much water you carry on the Camino de Santiago trail.
 You don’t want to overdo it because large quantities of liquid certainly add up to the weight on your back, but you also don’t want to run out when in the middle of nowhere.

 Two litres seems to be a good amount to carry, which is usually more than enough to get you from A to B, but not too much that it will leave you with a sore back.
-If you’re preparing for the physical demands of the trail, proper Camino training can help you manage your water load and overall endurance.
+If you’re preparing for the physical demands of the trail, proper Camino de Santiago preparation can help you manage your water load and overall endurance.

-2. Should I get a camel pack or water bottle?
+2. Should I get a camel pack or a water bottle?

-3. Where can I fill up my bottle/pack?
+3. Where can I fill up my bottle or pack?

 Water bottles or packs can often be refilled in the hostels before you set out in the morning or in cafes/restaurants along the way.

-While many business owners along the Camino the Santiago walk are more than accommodating to the needs of those taking part in the pilgrimage, it’s important not to take it for granted.
+While many business owners along the Camino de Santiago walk are more than accommodating to the needs of those taking part in the pilgrimage, it’s important not to take it for granted.

 Asking a waiter or waitress to fill up five bottles of water while they are in the middle of the lunch rush might not necessarily go down very well.